awsdocs/aws-cur-user-guide/doc_source/pricing-columns.md

-# Pricing Details<a name="pricing-columns"></a>
+# Pricing details<a name="pricing-columns"></a>

-The prices for a line item\.
+The pricing columns in AWS Cost and Usage Reports contain the prices for a line item\.
 The pricing columns are based off of the AWS Price List Service API\.
-AWS Price List Service API doesn't include Free Tier pricing, spot instances, products in AWS Marketplace, upfront annual subscription fees \(`Fee`\), and monthly recurring fees \(`RIFee`\)\.
+AWS Price List Service API doesn't include Free Tier pricing, Spot Instances, products in AWS Marketplace, upfront annual subscription fees \(`Fee`\), and monthly recurring fees \(`RIFee`\)\.
 The columns include but are not limited to the following:

  A \| B \| C \| D \| E \| F \| G \| H \| I \| J \| K \| [L](#pr-L) \| M \| N \| O \| [P](#pr-P) \| Q \| [R](#pr-R) \| S \| [T](#pr-T) \| [U](#pr-U) \| VWXYZ